OnaliyVinukiy/Smart-Study-Room-Booking/README.md

 <h1>Hey There!!🌝</h1>
 <h2>Welcome to Smart Study!📖</h2>

-<h3>This is a web application developed to cater the students of NSBM Green University</h3>
+<h3>This is a study room booking web application developed to cater the students of NSBM Green University</h3>

 <h4>Languages Used:</h4>
 <ul>